 - Fog.
 Do not row in fog.
 If you cannot see at least 100 yards, then you shouldn’t start a row.

 - Freezing temperatures.
 Do not row if there is ice at the edges of the water, or ice on the dock, or the potential of ice forming on the dock while rowing.

 - Wakes Large wakes from motorboats (especially wake boarders) can leave you half-swamped.
 When possible, turn the boat parallel to oncoming wakes to minimize hull stress and water intake.
 If swamped in a single or double, try bailing with your water bottle.
 If that doesn’t work, head for shore to empty the boat.

 Safety Review Checkout Meeting

-The US Rowing Safety video will be shown to all classes at the start of each season.
+The US Rowing Safety video will be shown to all class members annually.
 All rowers are required to see this video and to understand and follow the safety procedures established by the United States Rowing Association.
-At this time we will also review the SRA specific safety rules established in this handbook.
+At this time we will also review the SRA specific safety policies.
 Independent rowers must attend a safety review checkout meeting once a year, where you will see the safety video and review the rules and procedures.

 Ergs and Weights

 All members have access to our ergs and weights.
 Classes do have priority during their scheduled time slot.